Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Gradient-based Posterior Computation

 Denote the log-likelihood of the marginal SUFA model \eqref{eq:ourmodel_marginal} by $\L := K -\half \sum_{s=1}^{S} \{ \ns \log \abs{\bSigma_{s}} +\tr(\bSigma_{s}^{-1}\bW_{s})\}$ with marginal covariance matrix $\bSigma_{s}=\bLambda(\bI_{q} +\bAs\bAs\trans) \bLambda\trans + \bDelta$, sample sum of squares matrix $\bW_{s}=\sum_{i=1}^{\ns}\bY_{s,i}\bY_{s,i}\trans$ for study $s$ and a constant $K$.
 The DL prior on $\bLambda$ admits a Gaussian distribution conditionally on the hyperparameters $\tau$, $\bpsi$ and $\bphi$ (see \eqref{eq:dir_laplace_prior} in the supplementary materials for details).
 Thus from the prior specifications outlined in Section \ref{subsec:prior_specifications}, the posterior density of $\bTheta:=(\bLambda, \bDelta, \bA_{1},\dots, \bA_{S})$ given $\bpsi, \bphi, \tau$ and the observed data is given by -5ex

 -2ex

 To implement HMC, gradients of $\log \Pi(\bTheta \mid -)$ with respect to $\bTheta$ are required (see Section \ref{subsec:hmc_brief} in the supplementary materials for a general discussion on HMC algorithms).
-In Section \ref{sec:distributed_gradient} of the Appendix we show that the gradients can be analytically expressed and executable via distributed parallel operations.
+In Appendix \ref{sec:distributed_gradient} we show that the gradients can be analytically expressed and executable via distributed parallel operations.
 Thus we avoid expensive automatic differentiation algorithms \citep{autodiff} used by probabilistic samplers like \texttt{Stan}.
 Equipped with these gradients, we propose an HMC-within-Gibbs sampler where $\bTheta$ is updated given $(\tau,\bphi,\bpsi)$ using an HMC step, and then the hyperparameters $(\tau,\bphi,\bpsi)$ are updated conditionally on $\bLambda$ using a Gibbs step following \citet{dir_laplace}.

 The vanilla HMC algorithm requires the following tuning parameters: a positive real number $\delta t$, a positive integer $L$ and a positive definite matrix $\bM$ of the same order as $\bTheta$.
 Letting $\nabla V(\bTheta)=-\pdv {}{\bTheta} \log \Pi(\bTheta\mid -)$ be the gradient of the negative $\log$-posterior, we outline the HMC-within-Gibbs sampler in Algorithm \ref{algo:hmc_msfa} to obtain $N$ MCMC samples from the joint posterior distribution of $(\bTheta,\tau,\bpsi,\bphi)$.
 Implementing Algorithm \ref{algo:hmc_msfa} requires computing $\log \Pi(\bTheta\mid -)$ as well as $\pdv{}{\bTheta} \log \Pi(\bTheta\mid -)$ at each MCMC step.
-In Section \ref{sec:distributed_gradient} of the Appendix we show that these quantities can be computed very efficiently by distributing the calculations over parallel processes.
+In Appendix \ref{sec:distributed_gradient}, we detail how these quantities are amenable to a parallelized implementation.